goatshriek/stumpless/docs/development.md

 was passed in.
 This is a common pattern that can be seen throughout the library code.

+All error messages must be localized so that they can be understood by those who will troubleshoot them.
+More information about handling localization can be found in the [localization documentation](localization.md).

 Often `raise` functions include information to help with troubleshooting.
 The `raise_index_out_of_bounds` is a good example of this: in addition to a string describing the invalid access it also takes the index that was out of bounds.